-We can derive an approximate analytical expression for the probability of correct estimation (SI: Odor composition decoder).
-This derivation assumes that the typical number of receptors that respond to a mixture is larger than the average odor complexity $(\tilde{N}_{\rm R} > K)$, while, at the same time, enough receptors are inactive to eliminate absent odorants.
-This requires $s(N_{\rm R}-\tilde{N}_{\rm R})>\gamma$, where $\gamma >1$ is a parameter that depends on the receptor response model (details in SI: Odor composition decoder).
-With these assumptions,
+We can find an approximate analytical expression for the probability of correct estimation (SI: Identifying odorant concentrations \cite{suppMat}) by assuming that the typical number of receptors responding to a mixture exceeds the average odor complexity $(\tilde{N}_{\rm R} > K)$, while, at the same time, enough receptors are inactive to eliminate absent odorants.
+This requires $s(N_{\rm R}-\tilde{N}_{\rm R})>\gamma$, where $\gamma >1$ is a parameter depending on the response model (SI: Identifying odorant concentrations \cite{suppMat}).
+Then,